saif-ismail/omars_analysis/README.md

 - user_limit_for_step_two

   The max limit on the number of second order effects to be fit can be specified using this parameter.
 The input should be an integer.
+The default value for this parameter is "None".
+If the user has specified a limit, then this limit will be considered, otherwise the limit on the terms is case dependent.
+More information is given below:
+  - No limit is set if all second order terms for all factors are jointly estimable.
+  - The limit is set to the number of second order terms specified using the heredity parameters (qheredity and iheredity), if this number is less than the maximum number of jointly estimable terms for all second order effects.
-The default value for this parameter is "None" and hence by default the limit is set to run size divided by four (refer paper).
+  - Otherwise, the limit will be always set to run size divided by four (refer paper).

 ## Output